beamer-bridge/beamer/docs/source/glossary.rst

         used to fulfill incoming requests.
 Liquidity providers earn a fee for each fulfilled request.

-    liquidity provider fee
-        The amount of native L2 token, typically ETH, that the :term:`liquidity provider` gets for fulfilling a request.

     LP
         See :term:`liquidity provider`.

+    protocol fee
+        The fee paid in token being moved, intended to support further development of the Beamer protocol.
+Variable and currently set to 0% of token amount transferred.
+Collected by the smart contract.

     request
         An action performed by a user wishing to transfer tokens from the